Children and Young People Counselling

 Parents or caregivers are often involved, especially during the intake and feedback stages.
 Ongoing involvement will depend on your child’s needs and the counsellor’s recommendations.

-No referral is required.
+No, you do not need a referral.
 You can contact us directly to make a booking.

 No, children and young people, and other counselling services delivered at Relationship Matters are not eligible for a rebate from Medicare and/or Private Health Insurance.

 Yes.
 Protecting your privacy and wellbeing is central to how we work.
-The only exceptions are where there are concerns about safety or harm or where we are required to release your information as required by law.
+The only exceptions are where there are concerns about safety or harm, or where we are required to release your information as required by law.

 Yes.
 We offer online sessions.
 If you would prefer to connect online, we’ll guide you through the process.